luisacollodi-stud/conservationLaws/README.md

 # conservationLaws
-Python script for PolyCons algorithm accompanying the thesis: 'Algorithms for the symbolic computation of differential invariants, the case of PDEs'
+Python script for the PolyCons algorithm accompanying the paper "A linear-algebraic method to compute polynomial PDE conservation laws", by M. Boreale, L. Collodi, 2021.

-Candidate: Luisa Collodi

-Thesis supervisor: Prof. Michele Boreale